Kros-sk/Kros.KORM.Extensions.Asp/README.md

 ### ASP.NET Core Extensions

-You can use the `AddKorm` extension method to register `IDatabase` to the DI container.
+You can use the `AddKorm` extension methods to register databases to the DI container.
+This registers `IDatabaseFactory` into DI container.
+This factory can be used to retrieve `IDatabase` instances by name.
+If no name is specified, default name `DefaultConnection` will be used. `IDatabase` instances has scoped lifetime.

+**The first** database registered by `AddKorm` method is also added to the DI container directly as `IDatabase` dependency.
+This is for simple use case, when only one database is used.
+So there is no need for using `IDatabaseFactory`.

 ``` csharp
 public void ConfigureServices(IServiceCollection services)